-Sources: Appalachian St. hiring coach Drinkwitz
+Appalachian St. hiring Drinkwitz to 5-year deal

-Appalachian State is hiring NC State offensive coordinator and quarterbacks coach Eli Drinkwitz as its new head coach, pending approval of a contract by the school's board of trustees on Thursday morning, sources told ESPN.
+Appalachian State has reached an agreement with NC State offensive coordinator and quarterbacks coach Eli Drinkwitz to be its new head coach, the school announced Thursday.

+The five-year deal, which runs through the 2023 season, was approved by the school's board of trustees on Thursday morning and is subject to approval by the North Carolina Board of Governors.

 Drinkwitz, 35, replaces former Mountaineers coach Scott Satterfield, who left to become Louisville's new coach.